andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 apalache-mc check --length=1 --init=Init --next=TxRes --inv=VC timelock_mon_tests.tla
 ```

-This encoding solves the aforementioned problems wrt. monolithic encoding: the feedback from the model checker explains in details what is the problem when an invariant is violated; and can also provide substantial improvements in terms of execution speed for monitors more complex than Timelock.
+This encoding solves the aforementioned problems wrt. monolithic encoding: the feedback from the model checker explains in details what is the problem when an invariant is violated; the encoding can also provide substantial improvements in terms of execution speed for monitors which are more complex than Timelock's.

-## Practical checking of monitor specifications
+## Practical Checking of Blockchain Monitors 🛠

 In the present [Solarkraft system][Solarkraft] we do what's called _offline monitoring_: we verify monitors _after_ the state has already been committed to the blockchain.
 The delay between the action and the response can be made very small, a few seconds, but due to the final nature of the committed transactions this is not enough: the changes (such as balance transfer) can't be undone.
 Our eventual goal is to perform _online monitoring_, i.e. to verify the monitors _before_ the state has been committed, in order to be able to do preventive actions.
 This far-reaching goal is non-trivial, and has a few intermediate-strength solutions, which we are about to explore now.